 Fun & Travel

-As the volunteer looks onto the turquoise Indian Ocean it is the ideal setting to enjoy walks on the beach, jogging, yoga, exercise at sunrise or football training as the sun goes down.
+Zanzibar is not all about the delicious food!
+Overlooking the turquoise Indian Ocean, it is the perfect setting to enjoy walks on the beach, jogging, yoga, exercise at sunrise, or football training as the sun goes down.

 Should you be staying a little longer, inland Tanzania offers some of the most popular safari sites in the world.
 Seeing the wildlife – and the sunsets! – in the Serengeti and the Ngorongoro Crater will take your breath away.
 And speaking of being breathless – for the fit, well-prepared and brave at heart, there is always Mount Kilimanjaro to climb!

 “I really loved my time here.
 It was amazing to meet so many new volunteers and to experience so many new things.
 It was a great adventure to get to know a new culture and to get to interact with the community.
 Seeing the dolphins on a daily basis was incredible and I really felt very safe.
 It exceeded my best expectations for sure!”

 “Dolphin Conservation Zanzibar is an amazing project in an unforgettable landscape.
 You will enjoy marine animals and coral reefs and you will feel you make a difference.
 After this experience, you won’t be a tourist anymore, you will be a person caring about your environment.
 And you will learn the importance of smiling every moment and make the best of the moment.”